 One of the prettiest, most tranquil picnic venues in Johannesburg is Random Harvest Indigenous Nursery.
 Simply collect your catered picnic basket on arrival at our beautiful outdoor space and head into the garden to find the perfect spot.

-Popular tags: Picnic venues in Johannesburg, Random Harvest Indigenous Nursery, catered picnic basket, picnic spots in Johannesburg, fun things to do in Johannesburg, places to go in Johannesburg
+Popular tags: picnic venues in Johannesburg, Random Harvest Indigenous Nursery, catered picnic basket, picnic spots in Johannesburg, fun things to do in Johannesburg, places to go in Johannesburg

 Have you ever seen those strange looking caterpillars with tiny white "spikes" on its back?
 We have often been asked if caterpillars carry eggs on their back, and this time we decided to ask a butterfly expert for more information.
-Steve Woodhall, master Lepidopterist, regularly helps us at Random Harvest Indigenous Nursery to answer questions on anything butterfly or caterpillar related.
-Here is what he said about this strange creature.
-The white egg-like things on the hairy caterpillar (which is probably a Tricolored Tiger Moth, Rhodogastria amasis) are Braconid wasp cocoons.

-Popular tags: Random Harvest Indigenous Nursery, Butterfly gardening, Caterpillars, parasitoid wasps, Braconid wasp, wasp cocoons,
+Popular tags: Random Harvest Indigenous Nursery, butterfly gardening, caterpillars, parasitoid wasps, Braconid wasp, wasp cocoons

 The real Riverine Rabbit would not be found in nature, on forest floors, with plenty of compost, mulch and Plectranthus ciliatus as our Random Harvest Bunny was pictured in the nursery.
 It in fact has a very specific area that it occurs in – only along rivers in Nama and Succulent Karoo areas, in the Central and Small Karoo.
 In other parts of the country, you will find hares, which are related to the Riverine Rabbit.